The Ultimate Guide to Single Page Applications (SPAs): What You Need to Know

 Angular

-Another great framework that is also created by a major industry leader is Angular.
+Another great framework that was also created by a major industry leader is Angular.
 Google’s Angular is a robust JavaScript framework that provides a full suite of features for developing SPAs.
 Data binding and component-based structures are all made easier with the help of these tools.
 Angular is widely used for advanced SPAs due to its rich features and easy interface.

 Vue.js